alejandrosoares/tasktime/README.md

 ## How it works
 - First create a project.
 - Second, create tasks inside of the project.
-- Third, when start a first task, press on Start Button for start registering the time.\
+- Third, when start a first task, press on Start b-utton for start registering the time.\
   You can pause the task at any time and resume it, pressing on pause and play button.
 - Fourth, when you completed you task, press in Finalized button.